SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 ## 4. Backwards Compatibility <a name='compatibility'></a>

 The "shmoo" Macromolecule glyph is being retained to support backward compatibility.
+It may or may not be schedule for deletion at a future date, depending on the outcome of the deprecation vote.

 Of greater concern is the fact that "pill" (or "stadium") has been used to represent simple chemicals in published diagrams that will now be invalid.